-This salve is made from the leaves and flowers of purple coneflower (Echinacea pupurea).
-It’s super simple to make and handy to keep around in your first aid kit and while hiking and camping.
+This echinacea salve is made from the leaves & flowers of purple coneflower (Echinacea pupurea).
+It’s simple to make & handy to keep in your first aid kit or backpack while hiking and camping.

 In his excellent book, Making Plant Medicine, herbalist Richo Cech mentions that a salve made with dried echinacea flowers and leaves is good for treating wounds, stings and venomous bites.
 I like using it on bug bites and chapped irritated skin.
 The oil would also be nice in a lip balm recipe for chapped lips.
 (See my post on creating your own lip balm recipes HERE.)